mobizt/ESP-Mail-Client/README.md

 This section is for the built-in Client to update the Core SDK or install the firmware for full functionality supports.

+### Third party SD library must be removed

+In Arduino IDE, the all third party SD libraries installed in libraries folder **MUST BE UNINSTALL**.

+The Core SD library was used instead of third party SD libraries.

 ### ESP32 and ESP8266

 For Espressif's ESP32 and ESP8266 based boards, this library requires Arduino's ESP32 or ESP8266 Core SDK to be installed.